Battery cycle life and depth of discharge: what Perth Midday Saver users need to know

 What battery warranties actually promise

-Most residential battery warranties combine two limits:
+Most residential battery warranties combine two limits.

-Example — typical LFP battery warranty:
+Example: typical LFP battery warranty

-- Minimum 70% capacity retention at warranty end
+- Minimum 70% capacity retention at warranty end (60% for some products, e.g. Enphase at year 15)

-Verify specific warranty terms in manufacturer documentation at time of purchase — terms change.
+Verify specific warranty terms in manufacturer documentation at time of purchase.
+Terms change.

 Protecting your battery: practical tips

 Cycle life figures are approximate and depend on battery chemistry, operating conditions, and depth of discharge.
 Verify specific warranty terms with your installer and the battery manufacturer before purchase.
+Indicative cycle-life ranges in this post are approximate rule-of-thumb figures that vary by product.

 Calculate your savings